 He grew up in New York City and in Rio de Janeiro, the son of an inter-racial and cross-cultural marriage.
 This naturally led him to explore the power of radical collaboration in committed, diverse relationships.
 Through Stanford's Masters program in Policy, Organization, and Leadership Studies (POLS) Gabe studied design thinking, adult developmental psychology, and leadership.
 Recently, he founded "Freedom and Fairness," a program devoted to helping individuals and groups enact greater freedom, fairness, and compassion.

-Kim is a conflict resolution and negotiation specialist, leadership coach, and co-author of Compassionate Conversations: How to Speak and Listen from the Heart.
+Kim is a conflict resolution and negotiation specialist, leadership coach, and co-author of Compassionate Conversations.

 Kim's work dives deep into the realms of communication coaching and teaching, embodiment and mindfulness.
 Kim helps people navigate conflict with clarity and compassion, evolving their skillsets and relationships in the process.